Blood cancers, Cell type, Hodgkin lymphoma, Lymphoma

 One of the most common treatments for Hodgkin lymphoma is a combination of chemotherapy called ABVD.
 This is doxorubicin (Adriamycin), bleomycin, vinblastine and dacarbazine.
 Because the treatment is very intensive, the side effects can be quite bad.
 Older people often need to have lower doses of drugs, or sometimes aren’t well enough to have this treatment at all.

-The trial team found that VEPEMB was a satisfactory treatment for people over 60 years old with Hodgkin lymphoma.
+How good VEPEMB was for people over 60 years old with Hodgkin lymphoma

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.